-B. Leader
+B. LEADER

 Leaders must conform to generally accepted fly fishing customs.
 A leader includes a class tippet and, optionally, a shock tippet.
-A butt or taper section between the fly line and the class tippet shall also be considered part of the leader and there are no limits on its length, material, or strength.
+A butt or taper section between the fly line and the class tippet shall also be considered part of the leader, and there are no limits on its length, material, or strength.
 A class tippet must be made of nonmetallic material and either attached directly to the fly or to the shock tippet if one is used.
-The class tippet must be at least 38.10 centimeters (15 inches)
+The class tippet must be at least 38.10 centimeters (15 inches) long (measured inside connecting knots).
+With respect to knotless, tapered leaders, the terminal 38.10 centimeters (15 inches) will also determine tippet class.
+There is no maximum length limitation.
+A shock tippet, not to exceed 30.48 centimeters (12 inches) in length, may be added to the class tippet and tied to the fly.
+It can be made of any type of material, and there is no limit on its breaking strength.
+The shock tippet is measured from the eye of the hook to the single strand of class tippet and includes any knots used to connect the shock tippet to the class tippet.
+In the case of a tandem hook fly, the shock tippet shall be measured from the eye of the leading hook.

-C. Rod
+C. ROD

 Regardless of material used or number of sections, rods must conform and cast according to generally accepted fly fishing customs and practices.
-A rod shall not measure less than 1.82 meters (6 feet) in overall length and any rod that gives the angler an unsporting advantage will be disqualified.
+A rod shall not measure less than 1.82 meters (6 feet) in overall length, and any rod that gives the angler an unsporting advantage will be disqualified.
 Overall butt length (including any extensions) may not exceed 15.24 centimeters (6 inches) when measured from the center of the reel foot to the end of the butt.
 Overall butt length for two-handed or spey rods longer than 3.35 meters (11 feet) may not exceed 25.4 centimeters (10 inches) when measured from the center of the reel foot to the end of the butt.